Category Archives: Weekly Table

 Some Scripture-Digging Tips

-Look at the linguistics.
+Look at other translations.

 Read more